mwitasse/caddy-custom-builds/README.md

 Coraza is an open source, enterprise-grade, high performance Web Application Firewall (WAF) ready to protect your beloved applications.
 It is written in Go, supports ModSecurity SecLang rulesets and is 100% compatible with the OWASP Core Rule Set v4.
 Additional information about Coraza WAF can be found on the [corazawaf/coraza](https://github.com/corazawaf/coraza) repository, and configuration examples with the Caddy module on the [corazawaf/coraza-caddy](https://github.com/corazawaf/coraza-caddy) page.

-### Events Exec

-It can be used to execute commands on the system based on specific events, such as when a certificate is renewed.
-This is configured in the `Caddyfile` using the standard [events](https://caddyserver.com/docs/modules/events) directive along with the [events.handlers.exec](https://caddyserver.com/docs/modules/events.handlers.exec) module.
-Additional information and examples can be found in the [mholt/caddy-events-exec](https://github.com/mholt/caddy-events-exec) repository.
-Please be mindful of any security implications of the commands you run and how you configure this module.

 ## Contributing

-Feel free to contribute, request additional Caddy images with your preferred modules, and make things better by opening an [Issue](https://github.com/serfriz/caddy-custom-builds/issues) or [Pull Request](https://github.com/serfriz/caddy-custom-builds/pulls).
+Feel free to contribute, request additional Caddy images with your preferred modules, and make things better by opening an [Issue](https://github.com/mwitasse/caddy-custom-builds/issues) or [Pull Request](https://github.com/mwitasse/caddy-custom-builds/pulls).

 ## License

-Software under [GPL-3.0](https://github.com/serfriz/caddy-custom-builds/blob/main/LICENSE) ensures users' freedom to use, modify, and distribute it while keeping the source code accessible.
+Software under [GPL-3.0](https://github.com/mwitasse/caddy-custom-builds/blob/main/LICENSE) ensures users' freedom to use, modify, and distribute it while keeping the source code accessible.
 It promotes transparency, collaboration, and knowledge sharing.
 Users agree to comply with the GPL-3.0 license terms and provide the same freedom to others.